braze-inc/braze-docs/_docs/_hidden/other/braze_support.md

 ![]({% image_buster /assets/img/braze_support.png %}){: style="max-width:60%;"}

-## Opening the developer console
+## Provide developer console screenshots

-Sometimes you may find you need to access your developer console to provide additional information to Braze support.
+When communicating with support you may find you need to access your developer console to provide additional information:
 - Chrome
   1. Right-click on the webpage and click **Inspect**.
   2. Click the **Console** tab in the window that opens.